 How A VPN Protects Your Privacy

 The GDPR legislation has caused a lot of people think more seriously about the number of companies that have access to their data, thus spurring them on to tighten up their online privacy measures.
 Many companies (not to mention governments and cybercriminals) monitor internet activity to learn about the habits and internet use of individuals.
-If you want to stop companies and other outsiders from leaning information about you such as where you live, how often you go online, which sites you visit and how much time you spend on them, as well as who you communicate with online, then you need a virtual private network.
+If you want to stop companies and other outsiders from learning information about you such as where you live, how often you go online, which sites you visit and how much time you spend on them, as well as who you communicate with online, then you need a virtual private network.

 A VPN works by installing a piece of software onto your device – whether it’s your phone, tablet, or computer.
 This software then encrypts all of your data before it is sent over the internet.
 By the time your data leaves your device, it is safely encrypted so that no one else can view it or interfere with it.
 This encrypted data is then passed to a server run by your VPN provider where it is decrypted and sent on to its original destination.
 This means that when a VPN is running, you can use the internet as usual to browser web pages, watch video, play online games, or chat through text, voice, or video – but all of your data will be kept private while you do so.